 Supplier integration is a foundation layer of any packaging engine.
 It defines the inventory available for booking.
 The selection of suppliers depends on various factors, including target markets (different suppliers provide access to inventories in different destinations), inventory availability, API support, etc.

 The main engineering problem here is inventory search consolidation and integration.
-The information is distributed via various APIs that differ both in terms of their inventory offer and technology.
+The information is distributed via various APIs that differ both in terms of the inventory they offer and technology.
 The common source of inventories for dynamic pricing systems are:

 Central Reservation Systems and Computer Reservation Systems (CRS) of hotels and airlines.
-These systems consolidate the information about inventories on the supplier’s side.
+These systems consolidate the information about inventories on the supplier side.
 An OTA or tour operator can source inventories directly from a supplier.
-Main drawbacks of this approach are 1) legacy systems, 2) the absence of own APIs, and 3) the need to connect with many suppliers to achieve decent coverage.
+The main drawbacks of this approach are 1) legacy systems, 2) the absence of their own APIs, and 3) the need to connect with many suppliers to achieve decent coverage.

 Wholesalers and bed banks.
 These providers mostly cover the accommodation sphere.
 Wholesalers and bed banks suggest detailed information on travel inventories and provide modern API support.
 While they consolidate fewer suppliers than GDSs, the integration doesn’t require additional certification.
-Hotelbeds, Bonotel, Cloudbeds are the main representatives in the category.
-The systems here are usually more innovative than GDSs and supplier ones.
+Hotelbeds, Bonotel, and Cloudbeds are the main representatives in the category.
+The systems here are usually more innovative than those of GDSs and suppliers.